Cosmo-Tech/Babylon-End-User-Doc/docs/guides/create_update_solution.md

           role: admin

 ```
+The `metadata` section contains data specific to each deployment section.
+This section can be found in the following deployment files: `solution.yaml`, `workspace.yaml`, and `webapp.yaml`.<br>

+The `workspace_key` parameter must be included in each metadata.
+If `workspace_key` parameter is empty, the deployment will fail.<br>

 Run templates are enumerated under `sidecars` key which lists every side resources needed for the
 correct functioning of the solution.
 Run templates scripts must be placed in _run_templates_ folder